 Jacob Shapiro campaigned on a platform of continuity, creativity, and community.
 Most notably, Shapiro has followed through on his promise to advocate for a revision of the S/U grading system, allowing students to switch their pass or fail mark to a letter grade later in the semester.
 Less successful was Shapiro’s overhaul of existing SSMU mechanisms such as abolishing the academic roundtable of faculty VP Academics which he replaced with one-on-one meetings.
 These changes have severely limited his bureaucratic capability and accessibility.
 In positioning himself as the centre of all academic affairs, he has hindered his own ability to act effectively.
 Despite Shapiro’s promises to prioritize existing UA projects, there has been little continuation of the previous VP UA Isabella Oke’s projects such as the Know Your Rights campaign.
 Next term, Shapiro should focus on advocating for students’ academic rights with initiatives like his efforts concerning the S/U mandate.

 As VP Student Life, Esterle’s portfolio includes coordinating student clubs and services, arranging family care programs, and promoting mental health outreach.
-Esterle remains committed to her campaign promise of promoting mental wellness on campus: In collaboration with SSMU Mental Health, Esterle organized SSMU’s second annual Mental Illness Awareness Week and has attempted to extend additional support to students living in residence through initiatives such as Draw & Discuss, which she hosted in collaboration with Rez Life.
-Additionally, she organized a successful Fall Activities Night, at the Tomlinson Fieldhouse and drew record attendance.
+Esterle remains committed to their campaign promise of promoting mental wellness on campus: In collaboration with SSMU Mental Health, Esterle organized SSMU’s second annual Mental Illness Awareness Week and has attempted to extend additional support to students living in residence through initiatives such as Draw & Discuss, which they hosted in collaboration with Rez Life.
+Additionally, they organized a successful Fall Activities Night, at the Tomlinson Fieldhouse and drew record attendance.
 Esterle’s most significant accomplishment has been handling the additional responsibility of overseeing club relocation during the SSMU building closure.
-Under her leadership, university groups have been relocated to spaces near the Downtown campus and in academic buildings.
+Under their leadership, university groups have been relocated to spaces near the Downtown campus and in academic buildings.